If you’re a typical car washer, one that sticks to the basic water and soap, then you may never have thought about car wax before.

 If there are pieces of clay that have stuck on the paint from the previous step, you can just use some clay lubricant to clear the pieces away.

-You can remove any of the excess lubricant as well as clay from your car with a microfiber towel.
+You can remove any of the excess lubricant as well as clay from your vehicle with a microfiber towel.

 Step 6: Check to See if You’re Done

-Try rubbing the paint of your car lightly with your fingers.
+Try rubbing the paint of your vehicle lightly with your fingers.

 If everything feels completely smooth, you’ve completed the job!
-If it doesn’t, you should redo the process, but focus on the areas that are still rough to the touch.
+If it doesn’t, you should redo the process to remove remaining wax residue, but focus on the areas that are still rough to the touch.

 You now know how to remove wax from your car.
 Whether you end up using a pre-wax cleaner or a clay bar is completely up to you.